Burst Cherry Tomato Sauce

 • Add the fresh tomatoes, salt, and pepper.
 Cover the pan with a lid.
 Reduce the heat to a simmer and cook for 15 minutes (or until the tomatoes have released their juices and the skins have burst.

-• Turn off the heat and gently stir in the butter and fresh herbs.
+• Remove the pan from the heat and add the butter and fresh herbs.

 Notes

-• Store in an airtight container in the refrigerator for up to five days.
-Reheat in a saucepan over medium-low heat stirring frequently.
+• Store leftovers in an airtight container in the refrigerator for up to five days, and reheat gently over medium-low heat.

 Nutrition Information